annotatedtmg/annotatedtmg/tmg/wsabh.md

 provided the album art and who sent photos of the liner to allow transcription.
-Thanks as well to [AKM Adam](http://akma.disseminary.org/about/) for his help with the film reference in Your Belgian Things and the identity of Tate, and to Mairead Beeson for her thoughts on allusions to the works of Jacques Lusseyran and Thomas Hardy in Against Pollution.
+Thanks as well to [AKM Adam](http://akma.disseminary.org/about/) for his help with the film reference in Your Belgian Things and the identity of Tate, to Mairead Beeson for her thoughts on allusions to the works of Jacques Lusseyran and Thomas Hardy in Against Pollution, and to Tim Mitchell for adding some missing liner notes.

 ## Footnotes ## {#footnotes}